DataDog/hiring-engineers/answers.md

 # DataDog Pre-Sales Engineer Exercise

 ## Intro
-Really enjoyed getting the time to play around with the Datadog stack.
+I really enjoyed getting the time to play around with the Datadog stack.
 I decided I'd go outside my comfort zone and go along with the recommended environment and use vagrant and VirtualBox.
-Keep Azure for work.
+I decided to keep Azure for work.

 ### Prerequisites (setting up the environment)